renovatebot/renovate/docs/usage/config-presets.md

 ## Implementation Approach

-In order to achieve these goals, preset configs allow for a very modular approach - preset configs can be as small as a partial package rule or as large as an entire configuration, like an `eslint` config.
+In order to achieve these goals, preset configs allow for a very modular approach - preset configs can be as small as a partial package rule or as large as an entire configuration, like an ESLint config.

 ## Preset Hosting